-This story was originally published by the National Observer and is reproduced here as part of the Climate Desk collaboration.
+This story was originally published by Canada’s National Observer and is reproduced here as part of the Climate Desk collaboration.

 Canadians stand to lose over $100 billion in the energy transition as investors around the world continue to pour money into fossil fuel assets that will eventually become worthless, a recent international study finds.